 - [A] Recording overview for switches.
 If half-lit: One or more switches are armed (i.e. in TRIM or WRITE enable mode).
 If fully lit: One or more switches are recording.

 Pressing this key will either punch-in the held objects, or punch-out the switches currently recording. - [B] Recording overview for rotary encoders.
 If half-lit: One or more rotaries are armed (i.e. in TRIM or WRITE enable mode).
 If fully lit: One or more rotaries are recording

-Pressing this key will either punch-in the held objects or punch-out the - Pressing this key will either punch-in the held objects, or punch-out the rotaries currently recording. - [C] Current and replay value of the channel mute.
-If the current value is different from the one in the last mix pass, this LED indicates the value within the last mix pass, while the main red LED within the key indicates the current value. - This LED is also used for mute indication, if "solo in place" is active. - [D] Recording of the channel mute.
+Pressing this key will either punch-in the held objects, or punch-out the rotaries currently recording. - [C] Current and replay value of the channel mute.
+If the current value is different from the one in the last mix pass, this LED indicates the value within the last mix pass, while the main red LED within the key indicates the current value.

+This LED is also used for mute indication, if "solo in place" is active.

+- [D] Recording of the channel mute.
 If half-lit: Channel mute is armed (i.e. in TRIM or WRITE enable mode).
 If fully lit: Channel mute is recording.
 Pressing this key will either punch-in the current MUTE status, or punch it out of recording. - [E] Recording of fader.
 If half-lit: Fader is armed (i.e. in TRIM or WRITE enable mode).
 If fully lit: Fader is recording.